-According to John Hopkins University, the number of coronavirus cases in the United States has jumped to over 800 with now 28 dead from the disease.
-Over this past weekend, the number of cases soared and cruise ship passengers became infected.
+According to John Hopkins University, coronavirus cases in the United States have jumped to over 800; 28 are dead from the disease.
+Over this past weekend, the number of cases soared, and cruise ship passengers became infected.
 Of those infected, 70 have been repatriated to the United States.
 The Grand Princess cruise ship saw 21 cases, the Diamond Princess cruise ship saw 46 cases, and three patients came directly from China.
 There are now cases in 35 of the 50 states.
 New York still has the highest number of cases at 173, followed by Washington State with 143, then California with 139.
-However, Washington state, not New York has the highest number of deaths from the virus at 23, 2 deaths in both California and Florida, and 1 death in New Jersey.
+However, not New York, Washington state has the highest number of deaths from the virus at 23, 2 deaths in California and Florida, and 1 death in New Jersey.

 CDC Guidelines for Older and Vulnerable Adults

 The CDC has issued guidelines for older Americans and anyone with serious chronic medical conditions such as lung disease, heart disease, or diabetes.
 I think this is a smart move and will help protect our most vulnerable citizens.
 You’re at a much higher risk of getting sick and more likely to face complications if you fall into one of these categories.
 So, the CDC guidelines recommend that you avoid crowds, limit close contact, avoid anyone who appears to be ill, and stay in your home as much as possible.
 And, if you do have to go out in public, it’s a good idea to practice what they’re calling ‘social distancing.’
 It means to keep some space between you and anyone else.